MElbahluan23/Jobtitle-Classification-by-Industry/README.md

 # Details:

-1- You are given a dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples. (download link) This dataset is imbalanced (Imbalance means that the number of data points available for different classes is different) as follows:
+1- You are given a dataset that has two variables (Job title & Industry) in a csv format of more than 8,500 samples as follows:

 * IT 4746